openziti/ziti-doc/docfx_project/ziti/quickstarts/network/local-with-docker.md

 a33d58248d6e   openziti/quickstart   "/openziti/scripts/r…"   46 minutes ago   Up 46 minutes   0.0.0.0:1280->1280/tcp, :::1280->1280/tcp   xenodochial_cori
 ```

-Above you'll see my controller is running in a container named "xenodochial_cori".
+Above, you'll see my controller is running in a container named "xenodochial_cori".
 I can tell because it's using the
 default port of 1280, the default port for the controller.
 Now I can `exec` into this
 container: `docker exec -it xenodochial_cori /bin/bash`